Neptune Blog

 Summary

-Researching and building machine learning models can be fun, but it can also be very frustrating if the right metrics aren’t used.
-The right metrics and tools are important because they show you if you’re solving the problem at hand properly. it’s not just about how a great model is, it’s more about solving the problem it’s deemed for.
+Researching and building machine learning models can be fun, but it can also become very frustrating if the right metrics aren’t used.
+The right metrics and tools are important because they determine whether you’re effectively addressing the problem at hand. it’s not just about designinga great model—it’s about ensuring that the model is solving the problem it’s designed for.

-Balanced Accuracy is great in some aspects i.e when classes are imbalanced, but it also has its drawbacks.
-Understanding it deeply will give you the knowledge you need to know whether you should use it or not.
+Balanced accuracy is great in some aspects, i.e when classes are imbalanced, but it also has its drawbacks.
+By understanding these pros and cons, you will know if the metric is appropriate for your particular case or not.

 Thanks for reading!